 This course is designed to provide officers with necessary investigative skills which will enable them to properly conduct thorough preliminary and follow-up investigations of vehicular collisions.
-The course is structured to augment training in vehicle accident investigation which officers have already received in the basic (recruit school) course, and to provide specialized, advanced training in more sophisticated concepts and techniques of vehicle collision investigation which are applicable to follow-up investigations.
+The course is structured to augment training in vehicle accident investigation which officers have already received in the basic academy course, and to provide specialized, advanced training in more sophisticated concepts and techniques of vehicle collision investigation which are applicable to follow-up investigations.
 This is a pass/no pass course.
+May be repeated three times for credit.
 PREREQUISITE: Completion of Basic Police Academy ADVISORY: Eligible for English 250 and English 420